Zachary Boychuck

 I completed my PhD studies at the School of Physical & Occupational Therapy at McGill University, under the supervision of Professor Annette Majnemer.
 My doctoral research focused on enhancing early-identification of children with cerebral palsy (CP).
 I used mixed-methods and an integrated knowledge translation (KT) approach to create educational KT tools for primary-care practitioners (family physicians, pediatricians, nurse practitioners) and parents to increase awareness of the early-motor signs of CP that should prompt referral for diagnostic assessment, as well as simultaneous referral for rehabilitation services, for children suspected of having CP.

-I am an occupational therapist with over a decade of clinical experience working with two very different clienteles.
+I am an occupational therapist with over twenty years of clinical experience working with two very different clienteles.
 Initially I worked in pediatric physical rehabilitation, primarily with children and young adults with complex motor and communication impairments, most of who required the use of assistive technology for mobility and/or augmentative and alternative and communication (AAC) for communication.
 I then moved into the field of adult psychosocial rehabilitation, working in the Department of Psychiatry at the McGill University Health Centre, where I was fortunate to work with a diverse clientele across clinics (primarily people living with schizophrenia, mood and anxiety disorders, and substance abuse/addiction).
 I have also been teaching across the psychosocial and pediatric neurodevelopmental curricula of SPOT's B.Sc.
 Rehabilitation Science in Occupational Therapy program & Master of Science (Applied) in Occupational Therapy professional program since 2011.

 Published refereed articles:

-1. Ataman R, Thomas A, Roberge-Dao J, McKerral M, Auger C, Wittich W, Talla P, Boychuck Z, & Ahmed S. (2022).
+- Ataman R, Thomas A, Roberge-Dao J, McKerral M, Auger C, Wittich W, Talla P, Boychuck Z, & Ahmed S. (2023).
 Measurement Properties of the Mayo-Portland Adaptability Inventory (MPAI-4) and Related Measures: A Systematic Review.
-Archives of Physical Medicine and Rehabilitation, 103(12), e208.
-DOI: 10.1016/j.apmr.2022.08.051
+Archives of Physical Medicine and Rehabilitation, 104(8), 1300-1313.
+DOI: 10.1016/j.apmr.2022.12.196

-2. Ogourtsova T, Boychuck Z, O’Donnell M, Ahmed S, Osman G, & Majnemer A. (2022).
+- Ogourtsova T, Boychuck Z, O’Donnell M, Ahmed S, Osman G, & Majnemer A. (2022).
 Telerehabilitation for children and youth with developmental disabilities and their families: A systematic literature review.
 Physical & Occupational Therapy In Pediatrics, 1-47.
 DOI: 10.1080/01942638.2022.2106468

-3. Yamaguchi S, Zerbo A, Putterman C, Russell K, Cardoso R, Boychuck Z, Weiss J, & Shikako K. (2022).
+- Yamaguchi S, Zerbo A, Putterman C, Russell K, Cardoso R, Boychuck Z, Weiss J, & Shikako K. (2022).
 Evolving partnerships for building communities: Experiences from the Knowledge Translation Innovation Incubator.
 In Reszel, J., McCutcheon, C., Kothari, A., & Graham, ID.
 (Eds.), How We Work Together: The Integrated Knowledge Translation Casebook, Volume 6 (pp. 34-38).
 Ottawa, ON: Integrated Knowledge Translation Research Network. https://iktrn.ohri.ca/projects/casebook/

-4. Boychuck Z, Andersen J, Fehlings D, Kirton A, Oskoui M, Shevell M, Majnemer A, & the PROMPT group.
+- Boychuck Z, Andersen J, Fehlings D, Kirton A, Oskoui M, Shevell M, Majnemer A, & the PROMPT group.
 (2020).
 Current referral practices for diagnosis and intervention for children with cerebral palsy: A national environmental scan.
 The Journal of Pediatrics, 216, 173-180.
 DOI: 10.1016/j.jpeds.2019.09.035

-5. Garfinkle J, Li P, Boychuck Z, Bussières A, & Majnemer A. (2020).
+- Garfinkle J, Li P, Boychuck Z, Bussières A, & Majnemer A. (2020).
 Early clinical features of cerebral palsy in children without perinatal risk factors: a scoping review.
 Pediatric Neurology, 102, 56-61.
 DOI: 10.1016/j.pediatrneurol.2019.07.006

-6. Boychuck Z, Andersen J, Bussières A, Fehlings D, Kirton A, Li P, Oskoui M, Rodriguez C, Shevell M, Snider L, Majnemer A, & the PROMPT group.
+- Boychuck Z, Andersen J, Bussières A, Fehlings D, Kirton A, Li P, Oskoui M, Rodriguez C, Shevell M, Snider L, Majnemer A, & the PROMPT group.
 (2020).
 International expert recommendations of clinical features to prompt referral for diagnostic assessment of cerebral palsy.
 Developmental Medicine & Child Neurology, 62(1), 89-96.
 DOI: 10.1111/dmcn.14252

-7. Boychuck Z, Andersen J, Bussières A, Fehlings D, Kirton A, Li P, Oskoui M, Rodriguez C, Shevell M, Snider L, Majnemer A, & the PROMPT group.
+- Boychuck Z, Andersen J, Bussières A, Fehlings D, Kirton A, Li P, Oskoui M, Rodriguez C, Shevell M, Snider L, Majnemer A, & the PROMPT group.
 (2020).
 Use of consensus methods to determine the early clinical signs of cerebral palsy.
 Paediatrics & Child Health, 25(5), 300-307.
 DOI: 10.1093/pch/pxz061

-8. Nery Borges P, Snider L, Camelo Jr JS, Boychuck Z, Khodary F, Goldschleger J & Majnemer A. (2019).
+- Nery Borges P, Snider L, Camelo Jr JS, Boychuck Z, Khodary F, Goldschleger J & Majnemer A. (2019).
 The Role of Rehabilitation Specialists in Canadian NICUs: A 21st Century Perspective.
 Physical & Occupational Therapy In Pediatrics, 39(1), 33-47.
 DOI: 10.1080/01942638.2018.1490846

-9. Boychuck Z, Bussières A, Goldschleger J, Majnemer A, & the PROMPT group.
+- Boychuck Z, Bussières A, Goldschleger J, Majnemer A, & the PROMPT group.
 (2019).
 Age at referral for diagnosis and rehabilitation services for cerebral palsy: A scoping review.
 Developmental Medicine & Child Neurology, 61(8), 908-914.
 DOI: 10.1111/dmcn.14034

-10. Hubermann L, Boychuck Z, Shevell M & Majnemer A. (2016).
+- Hubermann L, Boychuck Z, Shevell M & Majnemer A. (2016).
 Age at referral of children for initial diagnosis of cerebral palsy and rehabilitation: Current practices.
 Journal of Child Neurology, 31(3), 364-9. doi:10.1177/0883073815596610

-11. Asimakopulos J, Boychuck Z, Sondergaard D, Poulin V, Ménard I, & Korner-Bitensky N. (2012).
+- Asimakopulos J, Boychuck Z, Sondergaard D, Poulin V, Ménard I, & Korner-Bitensky N. (2012).
 Assessing executive function in relation to fitness to drive: A review of tools and their ability to predict safe driving.
 Australian Occupational Therapy Journal, 59(6), 402-427. doi:10.1111/j.1440-1630.2011.00963.x